Explore the design of the 3.6 acre healing & serene campus environment.

 The Campus will feature two buildings:

-The attractively designed buildings and garden courtyards will foster health recovery and community
+The attractively designed buildings and garden courtyards will foster health recovery and a vibrant community

 The First Floor of the Medical Respite Center: